 These fields are usually represented in a typical log record as exemplified below.

-This is what an OTel’s Log record might look like, following the logs data model and in JSON format.
+Also, this is what an OTel’s Log record might look like, following the log data model and in JSON format.

 "Timestamp" : "1634630600000",